dschrempf/blog/hugo/content/Coding/2019-11-21-Algebraic-graphs.md

   x \ast y \ast z = x \ast y + x \ast z + y \ast z.
 \end{align}

-The string decomposition law is a sufficient condition to induce the following statements.
+The strong decomposition law is a sufficient condition to induce the following statements.

 -   The identities of \\(+\\) and \\(\ast\\) are equal.